ryanvalmoria/lm-scraping/README.md

-# lm-scraping
-LMPH WEB SCRAPING EXAM USING JS
+#LMPH WEB SCRAPING EXAM USING JS

-General Requirements:
+## General Requirements:
 The requirement is to scrape the contents of the Job page of Legalmatch PH, https://legalmatch.ph, for the following information
 - Job positions/roles
 - General description of the role/position